 - 1 tsp pumpkin pie spice

-- In a large bowl sift together the flour, white sugar, brown sugar, salt, baking soda, baking powder, pumpkin pie spice and ginger honey crystals
+- In a large bowl sift together the flour, white sugar, brown sugar, salt, baking soda, baking powder, pumpkin pie spice and ginger powder

 - In a separate large bowl, melt the butter